Earl Leland Smith: Professional life

 Smith began his aviation career in the early 1910s as a mechanic for Tony Jannus.

 Smith began as a flight instructor in 1924, after founding his own company in Springfield, Illinois.
 In 1925, Smith moved to Marshall, Missouri, and became a mechanic specializing in motor maintenance while continuing his work as a flight and rigging instructor with the Nicholas-Beazley Airplane Company.
 From 1928 to 1929, Smith worked for the Newark Flying Service in New Jersey, where he restored airplanes.

 Aviation reporting

-From 1941 to 1952, Smith worked as a safety investigator for the Civil Aeronautics Board; he was a safety investigator in Detroit for five years and in Minneapolis for six years.
+From 1941 to 1952, Smith worked as a safety investigator for the Civil Aeronautics Board; he served in Detroit for five years and in Minneapolis for six years.
 During his time as a safety investigator, he testified in several hearings, including as an expert in a Montana 1942 accident report, stating how several factors combined—rain, wind, slag piles, and runway materials—could have caused the accident.

-As an investigator, Smith flew from Detroit, Michigan, to Trammel, Kentucky, to investigate the crash scene of an American Airlines DC-3 airplane on June 28, 1942.
-The pilot of the crashed plane was veteran pilot B. A. Carpenter; four crew members and 16 passengers died and two individuals survived.
+As an investigator, Smith flew from Detroit, Michigan, to Trammel, Kentucky, to investigate the crash scene of an American Airlines DC-3 airplane on June 28, 1943.
+The pilot of the crashed plane was veteran pilot B. A. Carpenter; four crew members and 16 passengers died, and two individuals survived.

 Smith contributed records from his career in scrapbooks to the Smithsonian Institution in 1969.